 Other than that, I just still felt kind of icky.
 Avastin let my hair grow back, so I started growing my hair back after the first five months, even though I had ten more months to go with just Avastin.

 It was a good thing I did it.
 It was good thing emotionally, too, because I felt like I was doing everything I possibly could.

 Although I finished all the drug, they wanted me to continue to do CT scans every six months.
-But a CT scan is very high in radiation and I had ten of them in two years.
-So I said, “Okay, you guys are going to give me lymphoma or something with this.”
+But a CT scan is very high in radiation, and I had ten of them in two years.
+I said, “Okay, you guys are going to give me lymphoma or something with this.”

 That’s when I quit the clinical trial.
-But I felt like being on it, they really are watching you very, very closely.
+I felt like being on it, they really are watching you very, very closely.
 Even more than I felt a regular treatment would be.
-That’s why I liked it, as well.
+That’s why I liked it as well.
 I felt like I was doing everything I possibly could to stay with my kids.

 Getting into a Clinical Trial